Make the most of those rainy days and treat the kids to some of the best indoor activities in Leeds.

 Kids Club House

-Kids Club House is one of the best things to do with the kids in Leeds.
-They understand how important it is to keep kids active for their physical and mental wellbeing and have designed their playhouse especially to encourage the little ones to get moving.
+Kids Club House understands how important it is to keep kids active for their physical and mental wellbeing and have designed their playhouse especially to encourage the little ones to get moving.
 They can slide, crawl, balance, bounce and swing their way through the course, as well as having a go at hand-eye coordination challenges and testing their ball skills.
-It’s £4.95 for over 4s, £3.95 for 2-3 years, £2.75 for under 2s and £1 for pre-walkers, although they get in for free if your bringing an older child.
+It’s £4.95 for over 4s, £3.95 for 2-3 years, £2.75 for under 2s and £1 for pre-walkers, although they get in for free if you’re bringing an older child.
 There’s also a cafe for the adults and free wifi.

 Kids Club House, 75a New Road Side, Leeds, West Yorkshire, LS18 4QD.